noneaddy/money/Guidelines-for-Contributors.md

 * Do add necessary commments so that others can work with your contribution later.
 * Add unit tests if possible.
 * Always run the existing unit tests and make sure your contributions won't break any existing functionality.
-* Write code with multiple platform in mind.
-We support Windows, Mac and Linux.
+* Write code with multiple platform in mind and test your code and unit tests in Windows, Mac and Linux.